shoaibb/jupyter-singularity/README.md

 - Step 1: Clone this repo: `git clone https://github.com/shoaibb/jupyter-singularity.git`
 - Step 2: cd to the cloned repo dir: `cd jupyter-singularity`
-- Step 3: Build singularity img using: `sudo singularity build jupyter.sif jupyter.def`
+- Step 3: Build singularity img using: `sudo singularity build /path/to/img-dir/jupyter.sif jupyter.def`

+IMPORTANT: make sure you change **/path/to/img-dir** to a location that exists on your system as it will be the final destination of the built image file **jupyter.sif**.

 ### Running jupyter from the image file: